Appetizer · Holiday · Recipes

 Roasted Red Pepper & Feta Dip

-I found this recipe in a Mediterranean cookbook, and decided to use it for our annual Oscar party.
-It was ideal because I was looking for a good dip to use that was vegetarian, but delicious.
+I found this recipe in a Mediterranean cookbook, and decided to use it for our annual Oscar viewing It was ideal because I was looking for a good dip to use that was vegetarian, but delicious.
 It is very versatile, and very easy to make.
 I would definitely use it as a spread for sandwiches, as well.

 You will need:

-• 2 red sweet peppers
+• 2 red peppers

 • 1 onion cut into wedges